 Students are expected to take 4 semesters of secondary voice lessons - MUS-Z 110 (2 credits each) (Extra cost of approx. $495 each semester) Contact the Music Advising Office for more information about setting up lessons: email@example.com.

-Students in the College of Arts and Sciences are only allowed to take a total of 20 credit hours outside the College that will count toward the 120 credit hours needed for graduation.
+Note: Students in the College of Arts and Sciences are only allowed to take a total of 20 credit hours outside the College that will count toward the 120 credit hours needed for graduation.
 Students who complete MFO or Z 211 (3 credits that count in the College) in place of T 109 will need to take, at minimum, 10 credit hours outside the College to complete the required music courses for the Jewish sacred music curriculum.
-Students not testing out of T 109 will need to take 13 credit hours outside the College to complete these required courses (Note: 1.
+Students who take T 109 in any form will need to take 13 credit hours outside the College to complete these required courses (Note: 1.
 The credit hours outside the College presume that a student does not pass MFO and retroactively petition the School of Music for 3 credits for T 151; 2. students wishing to take voice lessons for credit beyond the second year will add two credits per semester to these totals.)

 Jewish Studies majors in the Jewish sacred music curriculum should not enroll in non-College credit offered by other schools — Public Health, Education, Business, Social Work, SPEA or other Music School courses that don’t count as inside the College of Arts and Sciences so that they can take some of the recommended School of Music courses.